satyalyadav/clover_storage/README.md

 # Clover - Cloud File Storage & Management

-Clover is a modern, full-stack cloud file storage and management web application.
-It provides users with a secure platform to upload, organize, view, and manage their files with features like file sharing, storage analytics, and intuitive file organization by type.

-## Features

-- 🔐 **User Authentication** - Secure sign-up and sign-in with Appwrite
-- 📁 **File Management** - Upload, download, rename, and delete files
-- 📊 **Storage Analytics** - Visual dashboard with storage usage charts and file type summaries
-- 🔗 **File Sharing** - Share files with other users via email
-- 📂 **File Organization** - Organize files by type (documents, images, videos, audio, others)
-- 🎨 **Modern UI** - Beautiful, responsive interface built with Tailwind CSS and Radix UI
-- 📱 **Mobile Responsive** - Works seamlessly on desktop and mobile devices
-- 🔍 **File Search & Sorting** - Find and organize files easily
+Clover is a cloud file storage and management web application.
+It is basically a lightweight clone of Google Drive.
+It is built using Next.js for the frontend and Appwrite for the backend and database.
+You can upload all kinds of files on the platform, preview them, and also share them with other users in your instance of the application.
+Hosted on Vercel.

+Based on the tutorial by [JavaScript Mastery](https://github.com/JavaScript-Mastery-Pro/storage-management).

 ## Technologies Used